mgaman/PDUlib/README.md

 space for 1120/7 = 160 characters.
 Furthermore, in GSM7, there are a number of escaped characters e.g. [ and ].
 These take up 2 septets out of the allowed 160.
 For 16 bits characters (anything not GSM 7) there is space for 1120/8 = 140 octets.
 Each 16 bit character occupies 2 octets which results in 140/2 or 70 characters.
 Wait, there's more.
 Some characters e.g. emojis do not fit in the 16 bit character space so have their own encoding called Surrogate Pairs.
 These occupy 4 octets each.
 Bottom line. no more than 35 emojis per message.
+Finally, multi-part messages also use up part of the payload for the User Data Header (UDH).
+For a GSM7 message that will cost you 8 septets, for a non-GSM7 message 4 characters or 2 Surrogate Pairs.
+# Multi-Part Messages
+## Sending
+It is just a case of sending a set of messages, each one specifying a common reference number, common number of parts and the index of this part in the whole message.
+As far as the Sender is concerned, it is just sending a series of discrete messages.
+It is not concerned how the receiver reconstructs the complete whole.
+When sending more than 1 multi-part message, ensure that the refNumber changes to help the receiver differentiate between parts of different messages.
+It is permitted to mix GSM7 and non-GSM7 parts.
+## Receiving
+After receiving a message, use the <b>getConcatInfo</b> to discover if this is a standalone message or part of a multi-part message.
+Note that multi-parts may not necessarily arrive in ascending order of partNumber.